Silvmike/anki-connect-spanish-cards/README.md

 It calls Anki via Anki Connect to create new cards and to sync new card to AnkiWeb, so after generating cards you can use it via any Anki client.

+All audio files are stored in a personal Yandex Disk, and served from there, giving the opportunity to create lots of quality flashcards.

 # Demo
 ![demo.gif](demo.gif)